CSULB Geography Alumni

 “Land Status of the Agua Caliente Indian Reservation”

-Mr. Brooks earned his B.A. here and was then accepted into the Ph.D. program in Ecology and Evolutionary Biology at UCLA.
+Travis Brooks (B.A. in Geography) was accepted into the Ph.D. program in Ecology and Evolutionary Biology at UCLA.
 He is pursuing interests in “watershed hydrology and the composition and distribution of semi-arid vegetation in Mediterranean-type climatic regions, especially California, USA.
 And, the application to the identification of suitable landscapes for habitat conservation and restoration” and working with Distinguished Professor Dr. Philip Rundel.

-Ms. Byrne-Dronkers (M.A.
-2002) works as a GIS Analyst for the City of Long Beach Department of Technical Services.
+Susanne Byrne-Dronkers (M.A. in Geography, 2002) works as a GIS Analyst for the City of Long Beach Department of Technical Services.

-Mr. Campbell-Ulloa just earned his bachelor’s degree in geography from CSULB in 2001.
-He was immediately snapped up by Isuzu Corporation, where he does GIS-based market area analysis!
+Jorge Campbell-Ulloa (B.A. in Geography, 2001) was immediately snapped up by Isuzu Corporation, where he does GIS-based market area analysis!
 He was recently in contact with Dr. Rodrigue, looking for some outré road-trip advice to lighten a long drive to San Antonio for holiday family togetherness.
 He decided on the straight shot to San Antone and wrote ruefully that, indeed, that is one long, lonesome stretch as a straight shot!

-While still a student, Ms. Candelaria (B.A.
-2001) went to work for Earth Science Associates, a small petroleum research/software development firm in Long Beach that specializes in quantitative analysis in oil and gas exploration and development, GIS, and creation of spatial analysis tools.
+Christiane Candelaria (B.A. in Geography, 2001) went to work for Earth Science Associates, a small petroleum research/software development firm in Long Beach that specializes in quantitative analysis in oil and gas exploration and development, GIS, and creation of spatial analysis tools.
 She has subsequently developed an interest in library science and earned a master’s degree in the field at San José, where she was a Spectrum Scholar recipient.
 She is now working as a children’s librarian at the Pico Rivera Library.

-Ms. Cooney (M.A.
-2005) worked on her thesis up in the Great Central Valley of California and, after completing her thesis, worked in CSULB’s Enrollment Services and then briefly as a lecturer in our department.
+Bridget Cooney (M.A. in Geography, 2005) worked on her thesis up in the Great Central Valley of California and, after completing her thesis, worked in CSULB’s Enrollment Services and then briefly as a lecturer in our department.
 She is now an intelligence analyst in Washington, D.C.

-Dr. Cotner graduated from CSULB, earning his B.A. in Geography in 1967.
-He is Professor of Sustainable Development and Public Policy at the Cooperative Graduate School of Sustainable Development, the American Institute of Urban and Regional Affairs, Montgomery Village, MD.
+Dr. Douglas M. Cotner Sc.D.
+(B.A. in Geography, 1967) is a Professor of Sustainable Development and Public Policy at the Cooperative Graduate School of Sustainable Development, the American Institute of Urban and Regional Affairs, Montgomery Village, MD.
 He has been nominated for the Tyler Environmental Prize, and his biography has appeared in Who’s Who in America, Who’s Who in the World, International Who’s Who of Professional Educators, and 2000 Outstanding Scholars for the 21st Century.
 Congratulations!

 Dr. Cotner also serves as the doctoral candidate manager and provost for academic affairs at the American Institute of Urban and Regional Affairs and the Cooperative Graduate School of Sustainable Development in Maryland, where he earned his doctorate (with “First-in-Field” honors) in 1996.
 His doctoral work involved field research in Central Asia and in the Great Valley of Oaxaca and focussed on ecologically sustainable development and human geography.
 He is now working on a second doctorate, a Ph.D. in environmental science and GIS at The Union Institute of Cincinnati, Ohio.